Sex-selective abortion in South Korea: Population control policy and family law

 In 1948, abortion was prohibited by law and critically observed.
 Later in 1961, South Korea implemented a population control policy, in hopes of curtailing the growing population and decreasing unwanted pregnancies.
 The government campaigned this through slogans promoting small families and decrease in poverty rates.
 However, with the criminalization of abortion, many women turned to induced abortions.
 Despite the legalities, clinics that performed abortions were prevalent throughout the country.
 Thus, the availability of abortions, with the combination of motivation from the government to have fewer children and traditional patriarchal lineage preferences, many families opted to have sons rather than daughters.

 Family registries in South Korea adopted the Hojuje (male headship system) until 2005.
 Any son or daughter that is born to a family, was listed under the father in the family registry.
 As a result, children born to single, unmarried mothers were often pressured to be listed under a male relative in order to have a place in the official family registry or risk being unlisted.
 For that reason, many families would rather have a son to indefinitely continue the family line than a daughter who might not hold that power.
 This changed in 2005 when the mandatory patrilineal lineage system was abolished, loosening the need for a son in the family.
 The sex of the child did not make such a pertinent impact on the succession of the family now and this contributed to the normalizing sex ratio and decrease in pressure for women to bear sons.

 Human birth sex ratio

 The increase in sex-selective abortions led to a distorted human sex ratio, that shot up to 108.6 in 1985 and 112.5 in 1990.
 These distortions had significant social and cultural effects on the demographics of South Korea.
-It is important to note that infant and child mortality may have had an effect on the high sex ration but the data is not significant enough to label it as a reliable reason for the high sex ratio as there were very few (9.9 in 1000 births in 1985) reported.
+Infant and child mortality may have had an effect on the high sex ration but the data is not significant enough to label it as a reliable reason for the high sex ratio as there were very few (9.9 in 1000 births in 1985) reported.